 David Hirsch: Wow.
 That’s impressive.

-Joe Ciriano: So that’s, you know, some of that is just, it was a very close knit community.
-Some of it was, she was extremely active in the community.
-You know, on always being sought to be on boards and, you know, being a female attorney and in a smaller town, kind of, kind of put her up where people were really trying to seek her out for, for advice and, and to participate on boards and she loved doing it, you know?
+Joe Ciriano: So it was a very close knit community.
+Some of it was because she was extremely active in the community, always being sought to be on boards.
+And being a female attorney in a smaller town kind of put her up where people were really trying to seek her out for advice, and to participate on boards.
+And she loved doing it, you know?

 David Hirsch: You don’t want to become a fast food family.
 Right?

 Joe Ciriano: Exactly.
 And one of the other challenges…when you think about it, it doesn’t seem like it’s that big of a deal, but it really was.
 Once she was gone, I basically had to pick and choose what activities I was going to go to with the kids, right?
 Whether it was soccer or basketball, when you’ve got conflicting things, you can’t be everywhere.
 One or both of us were at probably 90% of our kids’ games before she passed away.
 And then you’ve got to sit there and say, “I can’t do this.”